Growth of Mahler measure and algebraic entropy of dynamics with the Laurent property: Families of Laurent polynomials in rank 2

 and then writing the integrand as $ \log|2\sin(\tfrac{t}{2})|-r\log|2\sin(\tfrac{rt}{2})|$ and applying (\ref{lint}) to each of the latter terms separately, the result (\ref{mx5}) follows. \end{prf}

-In the rest of this section, we focus on the case $r=2$, which is very special compared with $r\geq 3$: the dynamics of the map $\varphi$ defined by $x_{n+2}x_n=x_{n+1}^2+1$ is integrable, since there is a conserved quantity \beq K=\frac{x_1}{x_2}+\frac{x_2}{x_1}+\frac{1}{x_1x_2}, \qquad \varphi^*(K)=K, \eeq whose level sets are conics, and the map is also linearizable, in the sense that the iterates satisfy the linear relation \beq x_{n+2}-Kx_{n+1}+x_n=0 \eeq on each level set.
+In the rest of this section, we focus on the case $r=2$, which is very special compared with $r\geq 3$: the dynamics of the map $\varphi$ defined by $x_{n+2}x_n=x_{n+1}^2+1$ is integrable, since there is a conserved quantity \beq K=\frac{x_1}{x_2}+\frac{x_2}{x_1}+\frac{1}{x_1x_2}, \qquad \varphi^*(K)=K, \eeq whose level sets are conics, and also linearizable, in the sense that the iterates satisfy the linear relation \beq x_{n+2}-Kx_{n+1}+x_n=0 \eeq on each level set.
 (For many more examples of cluster variables satisfying linear relations, see \cite{FH,FM,gal,sigmavadim,pyl} and references.)
-This means that the general solution can be parametrized explicitly as \beq x_n = \frac{\cos (u+nv)}{\ri \sin v}, \eeq (for $K\neq \pm 2$) where the parameters $u,v$ are related to the initial values $x_1,x_2$ by the same formula for $n=1,2$ and the conserved quantity is given in terms of $v$ alone by $K=2\cos v$.
-A short calculation shows that the symplectic form is rewritten in terms of $u,v$ as $\rd \log x_1\wedge \rd \log x_2=\rd v\wedge \rd u$, so in the case of real dynamics, when for $|K|<2$ there are compact Liouville tori, or in the non-compact case $|K|> 2$ when it is natural to rewrite (\ref{param}) in terms of hyperbolic functions, up to suitable factors of $\ri$ these are action-angle coordinates.
+This means that the general solution can be parametrized explicitly as \beq x_n = \frac{\cos (u+nv)}{\sin v}, \eeq (for $K\neq \pm 2$) where the parameters $u,v$ are related to the initial values $x_1,x_2$ by the same formula for $n=1,2$ and the conserved quantity is given in terms of $v$ alone by $K=2\cos v$.
+A short calculation shows that the symplectic form is rewritten in terms of $u,v$ as $\rd \log x_1\wedge \rd \log x_2=\rd v\wedge \rd u$, so in the case of real dynamics, when $|K|<2$ and there are compact Liouville tori these are the action-angle coordinates, while in the non-compact case $|K|> 2$ one can introduce suitable factors of $\ri$ and rewrite (\ref{param}) in terms of hyperbolic functions.
 (For $K=\pm 2$ the solution of (\ref{linear}) depends linearly on $n$.)

 \begin{thm} For the map $\varphi$ defined by (\ref{Frec}) with (\ref{Fpoly}) for $r=2$, the Mahler entropy is zero, hence also $\cE_M(\cA)=0$ for the cluster algebra.
 More precisely, the Mahler measure of the Laurent polynomials grows linearly with $n$ in this case, that is \beq m(x_n) = C^* n+O(1), \quad with \quad C^*= \int_{\T^2}\left| \log \Big| \frac{K+\sqrt{K^2-4}}{2}\Big| \right|\,\rd\Omega\approx 0.483997..., \eeq where $K=K(x_1,x_2)$ is defined by (\ref{consK}). \end{thm}